dgroomes/llm-api-playground/README.md

 ## Overview

-I want (need) to learn about today's disruptive API concepts like *large language models* (LLMs).
+I want (need) to learn about today's disruptive AI concepts like *large language models* (LLMs).
 OpenAI provides the practical documentation and APIs for me to do this.
 This repository captures my notes and runnable example code.

 In the future, I'm excited to try open source models and other models from different vendors but right now, OpenAI is